ananthkrj/TensorRT-YOLOv8-for-grounded-agents/README.md

 # Real Time Object Detection for Embodied Agents using TensorRT + YOLOv8
-A trash inference built off YOLOv8 + TensorRT, will be constructed to fit a future pipeline of vision classification for embodied agents
+An object estimatation inference for embodied agents built off YOLOv8 + TensorRT

 # Plan
 High level phases:

-**Understanding the Model**

-Set up Inference

-**Optimize and Deploy**

-Objectives for each phase

 **Understanding the model**
+- TensorRT architecture and C++ API
 - YOLOv8 architecture
 - Pre/postprocessing

-**Set up Inference**
-- Exporting to ONNX
+# Convert from yolov8 pytorch to ONNX (Done)
-- Convert to TensorRT
+- Utilized ultralytics to convert yolov8 into ONNX format
-- Run inference with TensorRT Python API

-**Optimize and Deploy**
-- Benchmark with cudaEvent_t, Nsight
-- Integrate into a camera stream or robot perception

-**Architecture Steps**
-1. Export Model to ONNX
+- Why: Because ONNX acts a bridge which allows yolov8 models originally written in pyorch to be optimized and deployed within tensorRT ecosystem for faster inference speeds and low latency connection

-2. Load TensorRT Engine
+# Load TensorRT engine
+- Goals are to load the .engine file, manage GPU memory, and run inference
+- Will be working on engine.hpp and engine.cpp

-3. Implement Preprocessing
+# Implement Preprocessing
+- Goals are to resize, pad, and normalize image input, and convert to TensorRT input format
+- Will be working on preprocessor.hpp and preprocessor.cpp

-4. Implement PostProcessing
+# Implement Postprocessing
+- Goals are to parse TensorRT output and apply NMS
+- Will be working on postprocessing.hpp and postprocessing.cpp

-5. Add OpenCV Visualization
+# Add OpenCV visualization
+- Goals are to draw boxes and labels on the image frames = Woking on visualizer.hpp and visualizer.cpp

-6. Build Main Loop
+# Build Main Loop
+- Goal is to tie all the components together into a real time inference loop
+- Working on main.cpp

-7. Add timing and benchmarking
+# Add timing and benchmarking
+- Profile pipeline and log latency
+- Only work on once everything above is done
+- utils.hpp and utils.cpp